A Systematic Search for Active Galactic Nucleus Flares in ZTF Data Release 23: discussion

 The physical origin of such variability remains uncertain and has been debated for decades.
 Several theoretical mechanisms have been proposed, including the local \citep{lyubarskiiFlickerNoiseAccretion1997} or the global accretion rate \citep{liAccretionDiscModel2008} fluctuations, thermal fluctuations in the disk \citep{kellyACTIVEGALACTICNUCLEUS2013}, X-ray reprocessing \citep{kubotaPhysicalModelBroadband2018}, or the combination of these effects \citep{sanchez-saezQUESTSillaAGN2018}.
 In some cases, especially when the variability is strong or sparsely sampled, it may resemble a flare and satisfy our selection criteria.

 Disentangling such intrinsic variability from others remains a challenge.
-Statistical modeling based solely on light curves may be insufficient to make this distinction with high confidence.
-Spectroscopic and multi-wavelength observations will be essential for further refining flare selection and advancing our physical understanding of these events.
+Alternative time-series frameworks, such as autoregressive moving average (ARMA) or Heterogeneous Autoregressive (HAR) models \citep{10.1093/jjfinec/nbp001,box2015time,chatfieldAnalysisTimeSeries2019,feigelsonAutoregressiveTimesSeries2018}, may provide useful diagnostics for assessing whether AGN variability can be fully described by stochastic processes or requires transient components, which we plan to investigate in future work.
+Ultimately, moving beyond solely photometric modeling, spectroscopic and multi-wavelength observations will be essential for further refining flare selection and advancing our physical understanding of these events.